Wireless RGB Lighting Control System

 - Central Controller

-- Arduino Nano 33 BLE (nRF52840) — manages BLE connections, generates RGB frames at 60 FPS, and cycles lighting modes via a button interrupt
+- Arduino Nano 33 BLE (nRF52840) that manages BLE connections, generates RGB frames and cycles lighting modes via a button interrupt

 - Peripheral 1 — LED Strip Controller

-- Arduino Nano 33 BLE — receives RGB data and commands over BLE, drives a 100-LED SK9822 strip via SPI with a 3.3V→5V level shifter
+- Arduino Nano 33 BLE that receives RGB data and commands over BLE and drives a 100-LED SK9822 strip via SPI with a 3.3V→5V level shifter

 - Peripheral 2 — UART Bridge

-- Arduino Nano 33 BLE — receives BLE data and forwards it over UART to a Raspberry Pi Pico, which generates the WS2812B timing-critical signal for RGB fans
+- Arduino Nano 33 BLE that receives BLE data and forwards it over UART to a Raspberry Pi Pico, which generates the WS2812B timing-critical signal for RGB fans

 - Lighting Modes

-- RGB Live (continuous 19 Hz frame streaming) and four command-based presets: Rainbow, Theater Chase, Color Wipe — toggled by a button on the central
+- RGB Live (continuous 19 Hz frame streaming) and four command-based presets (Rainbow, Theater Chase, Color Wipe) which can be toggled by a button on the central

 Key Technical Decisions

-- Added a Raspberry Pi Pico as a timing coprocessor for the RGB fans, which require the WS2812B protocol — the Pico generates the precise waveform while the BLE system handles wireless coordination
+- Added a Raspberry Pi Pico as a timing coprocessor for the RGB fans; the Pico generates the WS2812B waveform deterministically while the Nano handles BLE

 - Used a star BLE topology over mesh — mesh adds overhead and broadcast complexity that is unnecessary for a PC-scale deployment of 2–3 nodes